 There is a formal legal process for withdrawing from the EU, which involves enacting Article 50 of the Lisbon Treaty.
 In all likelihood, this will not take place until after September 2nd 2016 when the new prime minister is appointed to replace David Cameron.

 Mr Cameron has said it should be up to his successor to decide when to activate Article 50 by notifying the European Council.
-Quitting the EU is not an automatic process – it has to be negotiated with the remaining 27 members and ultimately approved by them by qualified majority.
+Quitting the EU is not an automatic process – it has to be negotiated with the remaining 27 members and ultimately approved by them by a qualified majority.
 These negotiations are meant to be completed within two years, although many believe it will take much longer.